 This is the media made up of sintered glass and is the artificial porous pearl pearl-shaped glass.
 The EHEIM substrate is the material from Germany.
 The porous glasses are made by compressing the fine glass particles together.

 The sintered glass helps to grow the bacteria in a controlled environment.
-You will be able to use this filter media in filters such as EHEIM filters, EHEIM Classic, Pro 3, or Ecco.
+You will use this filter media in filters such as EHEIM filters, EHEIM Classic, Pro 3, or Ecco.
 This product is suitable to use in large canisters for both marine and freshwater aquariums.

 - The water penetration into the media is very easy, which will help the bacterial colony to grow faster.

-- Even though the media is made up of sintered glass, there is no chance that the glass will break in the tank.
+- Even though the media is made up of sintered glass, there is no chance that the glass will break into the tank.

 - It removes all kinds of toxins developed over time.

 Just like many of the bio-filter media, the Fluval Biomax media also aids in eradicating harmful toxins such as ammonia and nitrites.
 The Fluval Biomax media works with any type of filter device.
 However, this particular media best fits the freshwater aquariums.
 If you are the owner of a freshwater aquarium, contain, I recommend you to get this media.

 The special feature of the Fluval Biomax media is that it has a wonderful and special filtration system that emphasizes the clean water environment.
 This media prevents the contamination of water and avoids any sickness and diseases in your fish.